seacomoseo/inspiritsbar.de/content/single/_home.en.md

 ---
-slug: home
+slug: /
 title: Home
-image: base/poster.png
+img: /u/base/poster.png
-summary: Event Catering in Munich.
+sum: Event Catering in Munich.
 Whether it's a private party, summer party, wedding, trade fair event, company celebration or public event, we will create unforgettable moments for you with our mobile, sustainable event service.
+seo:
-seo: inSpirits Bar – Event Catering and Mobile Bar in Munich
+  title: inSpirits Bar – Event Catering and Mobile Bar in Munich
-description: llll➤ We create unforgettable moments for private parties, weddings, trade fairs, corporate and public events ✅ with our mobile, sustainable event service.
+  desc: llll➤ We create unforgettable moments for private parties, weddings, trade fairs, corporate and public events ✅ with our mobile, sustainable event service.
 tpl:
   sections:
   - file: home-_header